-By the end of your read, you’ll be ready to pack your bags and make all the right decisions when it comes to living in Varna.
+By the end of your read, you’ll be ready to pack your bags and make all the right decisions about living in Varna.

 Is Varna a nice place to live?

 Yes, if you like a city feel blended with coastal living, Varna is the right place to be!
-If you’ve ever been to Varna, chances are that you’ve left part of your heart in Bulgaria’s sea capital.
-As one of the Black Sea’s oldest cities, Varna has a lot to offer.
+If you’ve ever been to Varna, chances are you’ve left part of your heart in Bulgaria’s sea capital.
+As one of the Black Sea’s oldest cities, Varna has much to offer.

 Varna’s infrastructure has gone through dramatic improvements in recent years.
 Some of the main boulevards in the city have been redesigned to reduce traffic congestion and make travelling around the city easier.

-Bus transportation is well-developed and there are buses travelling to most parts of the city, even Vinitsa, which is significantly separated from the central parts of Varna.
-You can hop on a bus from the early morning hours until 11 pm or even midnight and the bus ticket only costs 1 lv ($0.60/€0.51).
+Bus transportation is well-developed, buses travel to most parts of the city, even Vinitsa, which is significantly separated from the central parts of Varna.
+You can hop on a bus from the early morning hours until 11 pm or even midnight, and the bus ticket only costs 1 lv ($0.60/€0.51).

-In addition, there are a number of taxi companies who can provide instant transportation to any desired destination.
+In addition, there are several taxi companies that can provide instant transportation to any desired destination.

-You can take advantage of Varna’s airport to travel to nearby countries or explore Sofia for the weekend.
+You can use Varna’s airport to travel to nearby countries or explore Sofia for the weekend.

 When it comes to amenities, the city provides everything you need.
 Most neighbourhoods have local bank offices for the major banks that operate in the country.

-Varna’s inhabitants also have access to a number of public hospitals and private medical alternatives.
+Varna’s inhabitants also have access to several public hospitals and private medical alternatives.